quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 ## Summary

-Quiescence is feature that stops event creation when there are no transactions.
-The purpose of this is to reduce the amount of data produced by low volume networks.
+Quiescence is a feature that stops event creation when there are no transactions.
+The purpose of this is to reduce the amount of data produced and bandwidth used by low volume networks.

 | Metadata           | Entities             |
 |--------------------|----------------------|